fanhuan/en/_posts/2014-07-09-Annotation-of-transcripts.md

 The server is down again.
 Got some advice from advisor.
 Need to balance between false positives and false negatives.
 I was using tblastx in order to annotate as many transcripts as possible while hoping to verify the hits by reciprocal best hits (RBH) later.
 However [reciprocal BLAST does not fully take into account situtations where the gene history is complicated with gene duplications](http://www.flyrnai.org/RNAi_orthology.html).
 While everybody is using blastx.
 Trying to figure out what it the best way to annatate.
 Ran into [this paper](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0101850).
 Seems like I have to stick to blast since my reference is so far away.

-Too lasy to write my own RBH scripts.
-Found [this](http://ged.msu.edu/angus/tutorials/reciprocal-blast.html) probably written by Titus.
+Got some inspiration from [this](http://ged.msu.edu/angus/tutorials/reciprocal-blast.html), probably written by Titus.
+Modify the parseXML.py to parse2XML.py